Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Abstract

 \section{Abstract}

 This work presents the largest curation of Southern Resident Killer Whale (SRKW) acoustic data to date, also containing other marine mammals in their environment.
 We systematically search all available public archival hydrophone data within the SRKW habitat (over 30 years of audio data).
 The search consists of a weakly-supervised, positive-unlabelled, active learning strategy to identify all instances of marine mammals.
-The resulting transformer-based detectors outperform state-of-the-art detectors on the DEEPAL, DCLDE-2026, and two newly introduced expert-annotated datasets in terms of accuracy, energy efficiency, and speed.
-The detection model has a specificity of 0-28.8\% at 95\% sensitivity.
-Our multiclass species classifier obtains a top-1 accuracy of 42.1\% (11 train classes, 4 test classes) and our ecotype classifier obtains a top-1 accuracy of 43.0\% (4 train classes, 5 test classes) on the DCLDE-2026 dataset.
+The resulting transformer-based presence or absence classifiers outperform state-of-the-art classifiers on 3 of 4 expert-annotated datasets in terms of accuracy and energy efficiency.
+The fleet of WHISPER detection models range from 0.58 (0.48-0.67) AUROC with WHISPER-tiny to 0.77 (0.63-0.93) with WHISPER-large-v3.
+Our multiclass species classifier obtains a top-1 accuracy of 53.2\% (11 train classes, 4 test classes) and our ecotype classifier obtains a top-1 accuracy of 33.6\% (4 train classes, 5 test classes) on the DCLDE-2026 dataset.

 We yield 919 hours of SRKW data, 230 hours of Bigg's orca data, 1374 hours of orca data from unlabelled ecotypes, 1501 hours of humpback data, 88 hours of sea lion data, 246 hours of pacific white-sided dolphin data, and over 784 hours of unspecified marine mammal data.
 This SRKW dataset is larger than DCLDE-2026, Ocean Networks Canada, and OrcaSound combined.
 The curated species labels are available under CC-BY 4.0 license, and the corresponding audio data are available under the licenses of the original owners.
 The comprehensive nature of this dataset makes it suitable for unsupervised machine translation, habitat usage surveys, and conservation endeavours for this critically endangered ecotype.